Home » Health Conditions » Intestinal Health » Pancreas Problems

 (If you are interested in learning more about how to deal with pancreatitis and all of its forms, specifically how to implement a healthy diet that can help you fight off the symptoms and even treat the disease, click on the following link: Pancreatitis Diet.)

 With acute pancreatitis, you would need to be immediately hospitalized.
 With this condition, vomiting and digestive upset make it impossible for you to keep food or water down.
-Dehydration can become a serious health threat, so you would need to receive fluids by IV in a hospital to reduce this possibility.
+Dehydration can become a serious threat, so you would need to receive fluids by IV in a hospital to reduce this possibility.
 For the next several days, you would not be given anything to eat or drink by mouth so the intestines can rest and the pancreas can have the time to heal.
 Pain medications and nutritional supplements can be given via IV, as well, if needed.

 In some severe cases of acute pancreatitis, a nasogastric tube is inserted into the nostrils and into the stomach so some of the digestive juices can be sucked out.
 By removing these juices, the pancreas and intestines are able to rest and start healing faster.